On resampling schemes for particle filters with weakly informative observations: Hidden Markov models and particle filters

 In the simplest case, when $M_k \equiv f_k$, we get $G_k(x_{1:k}) = g_k(y_k\mid x_k)$.
 Henceforth, the domain of the potential $G_k$ will be apparent from its argument.
 So when $G_k:\X \rightarrow [0,\infty)$, an instance of which is the just mentioned simplest case, we will write $G_k(x_k)$.

 The focus of this paper is in situations where $G_k$ are 'weakly informative,' that is, when $G_k(x_k)$ is nearly constant for typical values $x_k$ (with respect to $\pi_k$).
-This is the case when $(M_{1:T},G_{1:T})$ correspond to time-discretisations of a path integral model discussed in Section \ref{sec:path-integral}.
-In the HMM setting, the observations $Y_k \sim g_k(\uarg \mid x_k)$ are weakly informative if they have substantial variability compared to the variability of $X_k \sim f_k(\uarg\mid x_{k-1})$.
+In the HMM setting, this typically occurs when the observations $Y_k \sim g_k(\uarg \mid x_k)$ have substantial variability compared to the variability of $X_k \sim f_k(\uarg\mid x_{k-1})$, and can also occur when $M_k$ correspond to an approximation of the smoothing distribution \citep[cf.][]{vihola-helske-franks}.
+However, our main theoretical framework is beyond the HMM context, where $(M_{1:T},G_{1:T})$ correspond to time-discretisations of a continuous-time path integral model (Section \ref{sec:path-integral}).

 Hereafter, we will focus on the Feynman-Kac model in \eqref{eq:target}, assuming that $\pi_T$ is well-defined, that is, the normalising constant $\mathcal{Z}_T$ is finite and strictly positive.
 We use the notation $a{:}b = (a,a+1,\ldots,b)$ for integers $a\le b$, and use the same notation for indexing and double indexing of sequences.
 Thus for sequences $\{x_i\}_i$, $\{y^j\}_j$ and $\{z_i^j\}_{i,j}$ we write $x_{a:b} \defeq (x_a,\ldots,x_b)$, $y^{\ind{a:b}} \defeq (y^{\ind{a}},\ldots,y^{\ind{b}})$ and $z_{a:b}^{\ind{j_{a:b}}} \defeq (z_a^{\ind{j_a}},\ldots,z_b^{\ind{j_b}})$.
 For $N \in \N$, we denote $[N] = \{1,2,\cdots,N\}$.
 The sequence $1{:}N$ with $k$ omitted and $\ell$ duplicated is denoted as $[k\to \ell]_N \defeq \big(1{:}(k-1), (k+1){:}\ell, \ell{:}N\big)$.
 The notation `$\ud x$' implicitly stands for a $\sigma$-finite dominating measure on $\mathsf{X}$, integers are equipped with the counting measure, product spaces are equipped with products of dominating measures and test functions are implicitly assumed to be measurable.